Overview#

 CGNS itself does not synthesize, modify, or interpret the data it stores.
 The applications create, edit, or display the data; CGNS is limited to recording and retrieving it.
 Each application’s program accesses the data directly using CGNS function calls installed in the application by its developer.
 The applications are not regarded as part of CGNS itself.

 CGNS is passive.
-It does not initiate action and cannot “push” information into the applications codes or “pull” information out.
-Rather, the codes must request the information they seek and store the information they produce.
+It does not initiate action and cannot “push” information into the application codes or “pull” information out.
+Instead, the codes must request the information they seek and store the information they produce.
 The applications must be launched by a user who organizes the location and content of the database.
 The process and sequence of events remain under user control.
-Thus CGNS facilitates, but does not incorporate, the development of batch or interactive environments designed to control the CFD process.
+Thus, CGNS facilitates, but does not incorporate, the development of batch or interactive environments designed to control the CFD process.

 The elements of CGNS address all activities associated with the storage of the data on external media and its movement to and from the applications programs.
 These elements include the following: